Honorary Degrees at UEL

 He was appointed a CBE in 2000 and a year later he became a life peer and CEO of Turning Point, a social care organisation focusing on mental health, substance abuse, and employment services.

-In 2021 Victor was appointed chair of the NHS Confederation, an influential role that allows him to continue advocating for systemic changes in the healthcare system.
+In 2021 Baron Adebowale was appointed chair of the NHS Confederation, an influential role that allows him to continue advocating for systemic changes in the healthcare system.
 He is a visiting professor at the University of Lincoln and holds an MA in Advanced Organisational Consulting from the Tavistock Institute and City, University of London.

 Martine Wright MBE